-h.
-Report the matter immediately, by phone and email to the Designated Safeguarding Lead
+i.
+Report the matter immediately, by phone and email to the Designated Safeguarding Lead j It is important that reports are raised with local social services safeguarding teams as soon as possible.

 WHAT HAPPENS ONCE A REPORT OF ALLEGED ABUSE HAS BEEN MADE?